MoAlyousef/red/README.md

-# red
+# RustyEd

-red or the RustyEditor is a lightweight and minimal text editor which supports multiple-tabs (à la vscode) and which integrates a file browser and a terminal.
+red or RustyEd is a lightweight and minimal text editor which supports multiple-tabs (à la vscode) and which integrates a file browser and a terminal.
 The editor component supports syntax highlighting via [tree-sitter-highlight](https://github.com/tree-sitter/tree-sitter/tree/master/highlight). lsp support via json-rpc (completions via ctrl+space).

 ## Building
 ```bash